How to crochet a flat circle

 Definitions:

-Diameter (d) = the measurement across the circle at its widest pint
+- Diameter (d) = the measurement across the circle at its widest point

 How to calculate the number of stitches needed for a flat circle

 I will use a gauge measurement to calculate the height of each round.
-Your gauge should be based on a circular swatch, so you might want to use the general guide above to create a swatch to get started.
+Your gauge should be based on a circular swatch using the same method you’ll be using for your project (i.e. turn or don’t turn).
+You might want to use the general guide above to create a swatch to get started.

 Step 1: Use the stitch height (based on row gauge) to calculate the diameter and circumference of the circle.